Bkishorek/HOSPITAL_ADMISSION_AND_DISCHARGE_ANALYSIS/README.md

 - Date Functions

 ## Key Insights
-- Adult patients accounted for the majority of admissions.
-- Average Length of Stay was approximately 6 days.
-- Readmission within 30 days was around 4–5%.
-- Most discharges occurred during weekdays.
-- Hypertension was more common than diabetes among readmitted patients.

-## Dashboard
-(Add Power BI dashboard screenshots here.)

-## Author
-Kishore
+- Analyzed 14,620 hospital admission records Cleaned data, removed duplicates.
+Evaluated patient admissions, discharges and length of stay metrics.
+Identified that adult and male patients accounted for the majority of admissions,with an average of 14 daily discharges and peak discharge activity occurring in mid-week.

+  THANK YOU